 However, Hart is successful in his escape, holding Judy hostage until he gets to the office.
 His confrontation is then interrupted by the undisputed champion Mr Tinsworthy, played by Cormac Goode.
 Classic lines such as “piejamas” and “pink and fluffy handcuffs” go down a treat with the crowd in his southern comfort accent.
 Tinsworthy immediately gains hero status by banishing Hart to Bolivia, whilst appointing Violet at CEO.
 No one questions why he knows about a military coup in Bolivia, because he’s a man you wouldn’t question.

 That concludes proceedings, as the cast are followed by director Nicole Cripps, musical directors Anna Homes and Jake Hawkyard, producer Bronwyn Woodburn, stage manager Kate Stanton, and the choreographers on stage to bow and sponge up some applause.
 Needless to say the musical was a massive success.
-Everyone in the band, cast and crew seemed to play their part brilliantly, coming together fantastically on the two nights that I went to.
+Everyone in the band, cast and crew seemed to play their part brilliantly, coming together fantastically on the two nights that I attended.

 The Society dedicates all of the proceeds to a certain charity each year.
 Back in 2010, the beneficiaries were the East End Health Out and About Stroke Club; since then Dementia Care, Divising Psychosis Project, Changing Lives, Mind (in both 2015 and 2016), and now Newcastle Women’s Aid have been the chosen charities.
 Last year they raised around £3000, which they hope to have beaten this year.